hardwario/docs/chester/catalog-applications/chester-input.md

 # CHESTER Input

-This chapter describes the core functionality, hardware description, default configuration, and example **JSON** messages for the catalog application **CHESTER Input**.
+This article describes the core functionality, hardware description, default configuration, and example **JSON** messages for the catalog application **CHESTER Input**.

 :::caution

 Some basics are not provided, as they are common for all the **CHESTER** catalog applications.
-For example, see the chapter [**Platform Management**](../platform-management/index.md) on how to work with the interactive console.
+For example, see the article [**Platform Management**](../platform-management/index.md) on how to work with the interactive console.

 :::